alomdinhmzsd/blog-app/posts/ASelected-Exam-Prep/Exam-From-001-to-065.md

 **Which is the MOST effective way to address this issue so that such incidents do not recur?**

-- ✅ **Use permissions boundary to control the maximum permissions employees can grant to the IAM principals**
+- Use permissions boundary to control the maximum permissions employees can grant to the IAM principals\*\*
 - Remove full database access for all IAM users in the organization
 - The CTO should review the permissions for each new developer's IAM user so that such incidents don't recur
 - Only root user should have full database access in the organization